 Measures concerning individuals

-Sales tax measures
+Sales and other tax measures

 For further details, we refer you to the Ministry of Finance website.